Designing mixed-settings learning programmes

 Current learning programmes

-Partners review current programmes and assess the extent to which programmes are meeting the needs of the students, including those at risk of disengaging and those currently not achieving.
+Review current programmes and assess the extent to which programmes are meeting the needs of ākonga, including what additional support is available to ensure equitable outcomes.

 Community and industry